phalcon-kit/docs/docs/core/router.md

 ## Default Routes

-In Zemit, a set of default routes is automatically added to streamline the development process.
-These routes follow a similar approach to Phalcon's default routing but are further enhanced for modular functionality in Zemit.
+In Phalcon Kit, a set of default routes is automatically added to streamline the development process.
+These routes follow a similar approach to Phalcon's default routing but are further enhanced for modular functionality in Phalcon Kit.
 You have the option to disable these default routes, if necessary, by passing `false` during the router instantiation.

-### Implementation in Zemit
+### Implementation in Phalcon Kit

-- The default routes in Zemit are defined using `\Zemit\Mvc\Router\ModuleRoute`.
+- The default routes in Phalcon Kit are defined using `\PhalconKit\Mvc\Router\ModuleRoute`.
 - This approach groups the routes by module, allowing for efficient routing.

 ### Overview of Default MVC Routes

-Zemit's default MVC routes provide a foundational set of paths, handling common routing patterns:
+ Phalcon kit's default MVC routes provide a foundational set of paths, handling common routing patterns:

 | **Route name**                   | **Route path**               | **Description**                                             |
 |----------------------------------|------------------------------|-------------------------------------------------------------|